Build-Week-GigaPet3/FrontEnd/README.md

 **Full Repo:** https://https://github.com/Build-Week-GigaPet3

 ## Project status
-This project was completed for a Lambda School build week December 2019.
-There may be updates to the application periodically
+This project was completed for a Lambda School build week January 2020.
+There may be updates to the application periodically.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.